 - Create a complete presence, just like you would on other social media.
 Is your profile completely filled out with a photo, description, and link?

 - Explore current pet care conversations by regularly searching for hashtags and keywords.

 - What you Tweet counts!
 Share engaging and original content, maintaining the same content quality standards as on your website and Facebook page.

 - Feel free to share content, but be sure to give credit where credit is due with a retweet or quote (retweet with comment).
 More info about this is below!

 - Remember that Twitter is about engagement, not spam.
 That means you should not tweet the same message and link to your website over and over.
 You can’t show up in Twitter feeds 24 hours a day, but you can stand out by providing the opportunity for your followers to thoughtfully interact with you.

 Hashtag, hashtag, hashtag!

-Don’t be afraid use a hashtag for your brand, which is often a shortened name of your practice.
+Don’t be afraid to use a hashtag for your brand, often a shortened name of your practice.
 For example, if we were Genius Pets Veterinary Hospital, our branded hashtag would be #GeniusPetsVet.
-The more you use it and the more your followers use it, the greater the chance of it (and your practice) being found through organic search.
+The more you use it, and the more your followers use it, the greater the chance of it (and your practice) being found through organic search.

 You can also treat important keywords in your tweet as hashtags.
 Remember, you don’t have a ton of character space, so make those keywords work for Twitter searching!
 Think about #pets, #dogs, #cats, #PetSafety, or #fleas.
 But don’t get hashtag happy!
 A select handful, or even just one, will suffice to get your message across.
 You’re working with a character limit, so you want the bulk of your tweets to be true messages, not just tags.